 - 11.1 Individual recalls will be signaled in accordance with racing rule 29.1.
 The sound signal will be a horn.
-The Race Committee will attempt to hail premature starters.
-Using the 3 minute start sequence, the X flag will remain up a maximum of only 2 minutes.
-This changes RRS 29. - When a general recall has been signaled (sound signal will be two horn blasts), the clock will continue to run and the class recalled will restart after all other classes start in their normal order.
-Listen and watch for your class flag.
-Assuming only one general recall per start sequence, the recalled class would then start last, although there is nothing to prevent other classes from being general recalled as well.
-The restarted class may be assigned a course other than initially signaled recheck the course at your Warning.
+The Race Committee will attempt to hail premature starters on VHF Ch 69.
+Failure to hear a hail shall not be grounds for redress. - 11.2 When a general recall has been signaled (sound signal will be two horn blasts), the FIRST Substitute removal will be followed one minute later by a Warning horn for the recalled class.
+The restarted class may be assigned a course other than initially signaled recheck the course at the Warning.